-Istanbul lies on the stunning Bosphorus Straight and is the frontier between eastern and western worlds.
+Istanbul lies on the stunning Bosphorus Strait and is the frontier between the eastern and western worlds.
 Half of the city lies in Europe, the other half in Asia.
-The most romantic way to view the city is certainly from a boat; watching the sun set and the landmarks light up is an amazing sight.
-On land, head to the Galata Tower for spectacular views of the city and be sure to grab a mezze for lunch in order to sample the best of Turkish cuisine.
+The most romantic way to view the city is certainly from a boat; watching the sunset and the landmarks light up is an amazing sight.
+On land, head to the Galata Tower for spectacular views of the city, and be sure to grab a mezze for lunch in order to sample the best of Turkish cuisine.

 Dublin is a charismatic city.
 You can sense the atmosphere as soon as you walk into a bar or pub, but there is even more to the city than Guinness and Whiskey.
 If you are a film fanatic perhaps a glimpse of a celeb or two could excite you.
 The Jameson Dublin International Film Festival is on this Valentine’s Weekend.
 Alternatively, head to Trinity College or St. Stephens Green for a romantic stroll.
 In the evening the Ha’penny Bridge is the most romantic place in town.
 The soft glow of the streetlights and the serenity of its location set off the beauty of the bridge.

 Warsaw is a perfect blend of old and new.
 The immense Palace of Culture and Science is the tallest building in Poland.
-Head to the 30th floor for the highest viewing platform in Warsaw, here you will find outstanding panoramic views of the city.
+Head to the 30th floor for the highest viewing platform in Warsaw, where you will find outstanding panoramic views of the city.
 On the other side of the river is the National Stadium, famously used in Euro 2012.
-The views from the bridges are far reaching and breath-taking.
+The views from the bridges are far-reaching and breathtaking.
 The Old Town is stunning.
 It is packed with colorful, exciting buildings and atmospheric squares.
 Experience local cuisine at its finest at one of the many restaurants and escape the hustle and bustle of central city life.

 Kiev is one of Europe’s most beautiful cities.
 The most romantic place is aptly named Lover’s Bridge.
 Thousands of ribbons and locks are attached to the bridge, adorned with the names of the couple symbolizing that they will be together forever.
 It also is a stunning location and worth a visit, with or without your own lock!
 After a romantic stroll through Mariyinsky Park, which has a miniature version of Versailles, watch the sunset from one of the many terrace bars.
 The stunning golden domes of the St. Sophia Cathedral are enhanced by the soft lighting in the evenings.